SAP-samples/cap-appgyver-covid-certcheck/tutorials/4_AppGyverApp/README.md

 ## Apply the SAP Fiori theme

-Apply the SAP Fiori theme to your your project in the **Theme** tab of SAP AppGyver.
+Apply the SAP Fiori theme to your project in the **Theme** tab of SAP AppGyver.
 Details can be found in the screenshot.
 ![AppGyver](./images/image16.png)

 ---